xh3210578/bee-docs/docs/working-with-bee/backups.md

 In order to ensure you are able to redeploy your Bee node in the event of a disaster, the contents of several directories must be retained.

 :::danger
 Your keys represent your ability to access your gBZZ.
 Make sure to back up your keys directory in multiple places, so you can keep your gBZZs safe!
-See [below](/docs/working-with-bee/backups)
+See below to discover the location of your keys.
 :::

 :::info